distillpub/post--multimodal/src/paper.md

 #### Case Study: Donald Trump Neuron

-Which people the model develops dedicated neurons for is stochastic, but seems correlated with the person's prevalence across the dataset<d-footnote>The model’s dataset was collected in 2019 and likely emphasizes content from around that time.
+<p>Which people the model develops dedicated neurons for is stochastic, but seems correlated with the person's prevalence across the dataset<d-footnote>The model’s dataset was collected in 2019 and likely emphasizes content from around that time.
 In the case of the Donald Trump neuron, it seems likely there would have also been a Hillary Clinton neuron if data had been collected in 2016 instead.
 (There are other {mref("neurons", 672)} which weakly respond to Hillary Clinton, but more strongly fire for other content.)</d-footnote>  and the intensity with which people respond to them.
 The one person we’ve found in every CLIP model is Donald Trump.
 It strongly responds to images of him across a wide variety of settings, including effigies and caricatures in many artistic mediums, as well as more weakly activating for people he’s worked closely with like Mike Pence and Steve Bannon.
 It also responds to his political symbols and messaging (eg. “The Wall” and “Make America Great Again” hats).
-On the other hand, it most *negatively* activates to musicians like Nicky Minaj and Eminem, video games like Fortnite, civil rights activists like Martin Luther King Jr., and LGBT symbols like rainbow flags.
+On the other hand, it most *negatively* activates to musicians like Nicky Minaj and Eminem, video games like Fortnite, civil rights activists like Martin Luther King Jr., and LGBT symbols like rainbow flags.</p>

 <p>To better understand {mref("this neuron", 89)} we estimate the conditional probability of several categories of images at different activation levels using human labeling.</p>